 - Decorative.
 Plastic window films come with all sorts of patterns that would work for various spaces.
 For example, this frosted tulip pattern would look great in living rooms or bedrooms, while this geometric design would be great for an office space.
 And some patterns, like this crazy 3D rainbow glass one, defy all attempts at categorization.

 As I’ve already mentioned, if you’re attempting to soundproof your windows, simply sticking vinyl film onto the window pane probably won’t cut it.
-So let’s start with another acoustic sound dampening film alternative.
+So let’s start with another noise-blocking film alternative.

 If you’ve read my article on Mass-Loaded Vinyl, you’ve seen how useful it can be for soundproofing.
 Well, it doesn’t only come in black, you know.
 If you want to make absolutely sure that your window film is as effective as it can be, you might as well use professional equipment.
 After all, the primary purpose of the products I’ve linked to above is to make your home more energy efficient, not less noisy.